symfony/symfony-docs/components/dependency_injection/parentservices.rst

     In the examples shown there is a similar relationship between the parent and child services and the underlying parent and child classes.
-This does not need to be the case though, you can extract common parts of similar service definitions into a parent service without also extracting a parent class.
+This does not need to be the case though, you can extract common parts of similar service definitions into a parent service without also inheriting a parent class.